Textualize/textual-web/README.md

 ## Accounts

-In previous examples, the URLS  all contained a random string of digits which will change from run to run.
+In previous examples, the URLs  all contained a random string of digits which will change from run to run.
 If you want to create a permanent URL you will need to create an account.

 To create an account, run the following command: